 Setting Up PayPal Payment Method

-Setting up PayPal Payment Method
+Setting up PayPal Payment Method in WordPress

 Next, go to ProfilePress > Settings > Payments >> Payment Methods and click the Configure button for PayPal.